luizbgomide/EclipsePhase2e-ptbr/src/03/05-pools.md

 - **After Roll:** Upgrade a success to a superior success (or one to two).
 - **After Roll:** Downgrade a critical failure to a regular failure.
 - **Ongoing (Insight/Moxie/Vigor Only):** Receive +5 (1 point) or +10 (2 points) to all skill tests linked to one aptitude for 24 hours or until your next [recharge](../03/05-pools.md#recharging-pools).

+Unless otherwise noted, only 1 pool point may be spent per test.
+Pool spent for an ongoing effect (the last bullet point above) counts as affecting a test.

 Various enhancements (ware, drugs, sleights, etc.) provide bonuses to your pools.
 These are cumulative, up to a maximum bonus of +5 points to any single pool.